-Transport of the product is unproblematic at extremely high or low temperatures.
+Transport of the product is unproblematic at higher or lower temperatures than named above.

-Please note: Allow the sealant to reach the right temperature before processing.
+Note: Allow the sealant to reach the right temperature before processing, if required.
 This might take a while, depending on the temperature difference, possibly up to one week.